Ginny Estupinian PhD, ABPP

 Networking anxiety requires specific interventions beyond general social anxiety treatment.
 Dr. Estupinian teaches strategic arrival timing and exit strategies, conversation initiation and graceful ending techniques, managing wine/alcohol as a social lubricant versus a crutch, and transforming small talk into meaningful connections.
 We practice specific Silicon Valley networking scenarios, such as venture capital events, conference mixers, and company parties.
 Virtual reality simulations provide a safe way to practice before real events.

-Individual therapy sessions range from $300 per 50-minute session, reflecting Dr. Estupinian’s doctoral-level training, board certification, and specialized expertise.
+Individual therapy sessions are $300 per 50-minute session, reflecting Dr. Estupinian’s doctoral-level training, board certification, and specialized expertise.
 Compare this to typical Bay Area rates of $200-300 for master’s-level therapists without anxiety specialization.
 The investment often pays for itself through career advancement previously blocked by social anxiety.
 Package rates available for intensive treatment programs.

 Dr. Estupinian combines evidence-based CBT protocols with Silicon Valley-specific applications, cutting-edge VR technology, and measurable outcome tracking.
 Unlike generic talk therapy, treatment follows structured protocols with proven effectiveness.
 The practice’s location and clientele mean a deep understanding of tech industry pressures.
 Individual attention from a doctoral-level provider, rather than from community clinics’ rotating trainees, ensures consistent, high-quality care.